Pipeline

 another node.

-A pipeline may be run manually by using python or the CLI, but it may also be deployed and scheduled using one of the supported orchestrators, such as a Databricks Delta Live Tables or job.
+A pipeline may be run manually by using python or the CLI, but it may also be deployed and scheduled using one of the supported orchestrators, such as a Databricks job or Lakeflow Declarative Pipeline.

 ---|---|